amfathi/AFSubtitleNavigationItem/README.md

 ## License

-AFSubtitleNavigationItem is available under the MIT license.
-See the LICENSE file for more info.
+This code is distributed under the terms and conditions of the [MIT license](https://github.com/AhmedFathi680/AFSubtitleNavigationItem/blob/master/LICENSE).